 - Remove baseboard, quarter-round moldings, wall base, appliances and furniture from room.
 For best results, door trim should be under-cut to allow flooring to move freely without being pinched.
-After preparation work, sweep and vacuum the entire work area to remove all dust and debris. - With a floating floor you must always ensure you leave a 5/16" / 8 mm gap between walls and fixtures such as pillars, stairs, etc. These gaps will be covered with trim moldings after the floor is installed. - Whenever possible, plan the layout so that the joints in the planks do not fall on top of joints or seams in the existing substrate.
+After preparation work, sweep and vacuum the entire work area to remove all dust and debris. - With a floating floor you must always ensure you leave a 1/4" / 6 mm gap between walls and fixtures such as pillars, stairs, etc. These gaps will be covered with trim moldings after the floor is installed. - Whenever possible, plan the layout so that the joints in the planks do not fall on top of joints or seams in the existing substrate.
+The end joints of the planks should be staggered a minimum of 8" / 20 cm apart.
 Do not install over expansion joints.
 Avoid installing pieces shorter than 12" / 30 cm at beginning or end of rows. - Do not install your kitchen cabinets directly over your floor.
-The floor's quality can be guaranteed as long as the floor can move freely. - Decide the installation direction.
+The floor's quality can only be guaranteed as long as the floor is allowed move freely. - Decide the installation direction.
 It is recommended to install the boards perpendicular to the window following the direction of the main source of light. - Measure the area to be installed: The board width of the last row shall not be less than 2" / 50 mm.
 If so, adjust the width of the first row to be installed.
 In narrow hallways, it is recommended to install the floor parallel to the length of the hall. - UNDERLAY: If the floor does not have a pre-attached underlayment, an additional underlayment is recommended in order to improve acoustic performance and absorb some irregularities on the substrate.
-Best results can be expected with an underlayment of 0.04" / 1 mm to max 0.06" / 1.5 mm thickness with a high density (>11.2 lb / ft3 / >180 kg / m3) and high compressive strength (>200 kPa) that supports the click system during daily use.
+Best results can be expected with an underlayment of 0.04" / 1 mm to max 0.06" / 1.5 mm thickness with a high density (>11.2 lb / ft3 / >180 kg / m3) and high compressive strength

+(>200 kPa) that supports the click system during daily use.
 Underlayments with a low density and an inadequate compressive strength could damage the locking mechanism and will void warranty.
 If the floor has a pre-attached underlayment, the use of an additional underlayment could damage the locking mechanism and will void warranty.